Ayza-Tahir/Hospital-Management-System/README.md

-# Hospital-Data-Record C++ Binary Search Tree-Linked List
+# Hospital-Management-System C++ Binary Search Tree-Linked List
 In this C++ program, three classes are implemented: "PatientRecord," "TNode," and "HospitalRecord."
 The "PatientRecord" class manages patient data, while "TNode" class defines nodes for a binary search tree (BST).
 The "HospitalRecord" class maintains the BST using a linked list approach.

 Users can input patient data, which is inserted into the BST.
 The program then verifies whether the tree is a BST.
 Additionally, users can perform search, edit, and removal operations on patient records.